rm511130/PCF4CAS/README.md

 ![](./images/SpringMusic.png)

-Access [Apps Manager](http://login.sys.ourpcf.com) and take a look at how it has recognized and reconfigured itself for the Docker and Spring Boot Apps.
+Go back to [Apps Manager](http://login.sys.ourpcf.com) and take a look at how it has recognized and reconfigured itself for the Docker and Spring Boot Apps.

 Congratulations, you have completed Lab-5.